PAPERZILLA

 You shouldn't check 5+ sources every day

-Scattered across arXiv, Scholar, newsletters, journals
+Scattered across arXiv, Scholar, datasets, repositories, patents, and journals

 Keyword alerts miss the point